Introduction

 Let’s demystify this:

-For the high-quality CENSO calculations, the equation is similar but uses the Gibbs Free Energy ($G_i$) instead of the potential energy ($E_i$).
-Free energy is a more complete measure because it includes not just the molecule’s internal energy, but also its interaction with a solvent and entropic effects (like how much it can “wiggle”).
+For the high-quality CENSO calculations, the equation uses the Gibbs Free Energy ($G_i$).
+Free energy provides a complete measure by including the molecule’s internal energy, its interaction with a solvent, and entropic effects (like how much it can “wiggle”).
 This gives a more accurate ranking of the conformer probabilities.

 A Closer Look at the Figures: What the Data Really Shows